Hero image

 (0)

-‘Walking Away’ by C Day-Lewis is a dynamic poem that explores the feeling of abandonment that a father experiences when a son reaches adulthood.
-I have taught this text a number of times and have used this specific (revised) resource to lead my teaching in class, as a distance learning material (Google Meet lessons), as a homework assignment and even as a tool of revision – all have worked well for the students.
-This beautifully illustrated 20 slide PowerPoint lesson includes a starter activity, a brief author biography, content-language-structure questions, an academic writing task, an extension task, a homework assignment and a plenary.
-This is a complete resource with no additional work required from the teacher, enjoy!
+Nathaniel Hawthorne’s classic ‘The Scarlet Letter’ is set in the Puritan Massachusetts Bay Colony between the years 1642 to 1649.
+The novel tells the story of Hester Prynne, who conceives a daughter through an affair and then struggles to create a new life of repentance and dignity.
+This text contains a number of religious and historic allusions, significantly exploring the themes of legalism, sin, and guilt.
+I have taught this text many times in the last twenty years and have used this specific resource (revised in 2021) to: lead my teaching in class, as a distance learning resource in SKYPE lessons, as a homework assignment and even as a tool of revision – all have worked well for the students.
+This dynamically presented PowerPoint lesson (20 slides, approximately 90 minutes teaching time) includes: a starter activity, summary and analysis questions, a set of recap questions, an academic writing task, a theme tracking exercise, an extension task connected to critical vocabulary, a homework assignment and a plenary.
+This is a complete resource with no additional work required from the teacher.
+Enjoy!

 MFLYNN-TeacherMFLYNN-Teacher